 What is your data strategy?

-More than ever, the ability to manage torrents of data is critical to a company’s success.
+The ability to manage torrents of data is critical to a company’s success.
 But even with the emergence of data-management functions and chief data officers, most companies remain badly behind the curve.
 Data breaches are common, rogue data sets propagate in silos, and companies’ data technology often isn’t up to the demands put on it.

 IPC Global's Advisory Practice and Enterprise Intelligence Perspective help leading organizations to develop and implement coherent strategies for organizing, governing, analyzing, and deploying their information assets to support managerial decision making and ultimately enhance financial performance.